Adult nurse

 The above figures are for jobs within the NHS although comparable rates of pay exist in the private sector.

 The NHS offers a pension scheme as well as sickness and maternity benefits.
-Nurses employed outside the NHS may not have the same terms in relation to pension provision or benefits, but may be offered other incentives such as private health insurance or, occasionally, a company car for senior roles.
+Nurses employed outside the NHS may not have the same terms in relation to pension provision or benefits but may be offered other incentives such as private health insurance or, occasionally, a company car for senior roles.

 Working hours

-Shift work is carried out in hospitals, which includes regular unsocial hours, covering nights, weekends and bank holidays.
+Adult nurses usually work a standard 37.5 hours per week.
+Shift work is carried out in hospitals, which includes regular unsocial hours, covering nights, early starts, evenings, weekends and bank holidays.

-There's increasing scope for 9am to 5pm working in other locations, not only in the community and in specialist units and clinics, but also in industry and commerce.
+There may be opportunities for 9am to 5pm working in other locations, not only in the community and in specialist units and clinics, but also in industry and commerce.

 Career breaks and retraining opportunities may be available, as is overseas work.